-Beginning in early 2013 the first phase of the Markley Street Reconstruction project is set to begin.
-This $21.5 Million first phase will widen and reconstruct Markley Street from Elm Street to Johnson Highway.
+The first phase of this project began in early 2013.
+This $21.5 Million phase will widen and reconstruct Markley Street from Elm Street to Johnson Highway.
 Another $15 Million will be invested in the second phase, from Main Street to Elm Street.
 Set to being in late 2014, phase two will include major improvements to the Main Street Bridge over the Stony Creek.

 Dekalb Street Two Way Study

-In 2009, Norristown embarked on an effort to create an arts district and local cultural organization.
-Since then Norristown Arts Council has been created; the second annual arts festival was held in April of 2011; and a second live theater venue on DeKalb Street was opened in 2012.
+In 2009, Norristown embarked on an effort to create an Arts District and local cultural organization.
+Since then, Norristown Arts Council has been created.
+The second annual arts festival was held in April of 2011, and a second live theater venue on DeKalb Street was opened in 2012.
 In order to preserve Norristown's history, facades of historic buildings along Dekalb Street between East Marshall Street and Lafayette Street were upgraded and preserved.